MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 Layout panels let you organize your UI into logical groups of controls.
 When you use them with appropriate property settings, you get some support for automatic resizing, repositioning, and reflowing of UI elements.
 However, most UI layouts need further modification when there are significant changes to the window size.
 For this, you can use visual states.

-## Visual states and state triggers
+## Adaptive layouts with visual states and state triggers
+Use visual states to make significant alterations to your UI based on window size or other changes.

-Use visual states to reposition, resize, reflow, reveal, or replace sections of your UI based on screen size or other factors.
+When your app window grows or shrinks beyond a certain amount, you might want to alter layout properties to reposition, resize, reflow, reveal, or replace sections of your UI.
+You can define different visual states for your UI, and apply them when the window width or window height crosses a specified threshold.

+An [**AdaptiveTrigger**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.adaptivetrigger.aspx) provides an easy way to set the threshold (also called 'breakpoint') where a state is applied.
 A [**VisualState**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.visualstate.aspx) defines property values that are applied to an element when it’s in a particular state.
 You group visual states in a [**VisualStateManager**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.visualstatemanager.aspx) that applies the appropriate VisualState when the specified conditions are met.

 ### Set visual states in code

 To apply a visual state from code, you call the [**VisualStateManager.GoToState**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.visualstatemanager.gotostate.aspx) method.
 For example, to apply a state when the app window is a particular size, handle the [**SizeChanged**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.window.sizechanged.aspx) event and call **GoToState** to apply the appropriate state.

-Here, a [**VisualStateGroup**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.visualstategroup.aspx) contains 2 VisualState definitions.
+Here, a [**VisualStateGroup**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.visualstategroup.aspx) contains two VisualState definitions.
 The first, `DefaultState`, is empty.
 When it's applied, the values defined in the XAML page are applied.
 The second, `WideState`, changes the [**DisplayMode**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.splitview.displaymode.aspx) property of the [**SplitView**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.splitview.aspx) to **Inline** and opens the pane.
-This state is applied in the SizeChanged event handler if the window width is 720 effective pixels or greater.
+This state is applied in the SizeChanged event handler if the window width is greater than 640 effective pixels.

+> [!NOTE]
+Windows doesn't provide a way for your app to detect the specific device your app is running on.
+It can tell you the device family (mobile, desktop, etc) the app is running on, the effective resolution, and the amount of screen space available to the app (the size of the app's window).
+We recommend defining visual states for [screen sizes and break points](screen-sizes-and-breakpoints-for-responsive-design.md).

 ```xaml
 <Page ...>